 Civil Rights Reform

 Charlotte’s pace of reinvention began to accelerate in the late 20th century.
-A city that had once been a backcountry farm community before the Civil War and a regional textile center in the early decades of the New South, had now begun to take a place on the national stage.
+A city that had once been a backcountry farm community before the Civil War and a regional textile center in the early decades of the New South now started to take a place on the national stage.

-But upscale restaurants still barred African Americans—until a remarkable series of events unfolded in May of 1963.
+But upscale restaurants still barred African Americans – until a remarkable series of events unfolded in May of 1963.
 Crusading dentist Dr. Reginald Hawkins led a march from JCSU to City Hall demanding total desegregation.
 Cities elsewhere in the South were meeting such requests with police dogs and firehoses.
-Then-Mayor Stan Brookshire determined that Charlotte would be different.
-He phoned Chamber of Commerce leaders and quietly arranged for white-black pairs to eat lunch, integrating each restaurant.
-The action, coming a year before the 1964 Civil rights Act, required integration in all public places and gained national notice.
+Then-mayor Stan Brookshire determined that Charlotte would be different.
+He phoned Chamber of Commerce leaders and quietly arranged for white-Black pairs to eat lunch, integrating each restaurant.
+The action – coming a year before the 1964 Civil Rights Act which required integration in all public places – gained national notice for Charlotte.

 In an era when national businesses were looking to expand south, a welcoming image paid dividends.
-Charlotte’s progressive reputation solidified when the city became the U.S. test case for court-ordered busing to integrate schools in 1971 and again when Harvey Gantt won election as the first African-American mayor of a majority-white U.S. city in 1983.
-Between the early 1960s and early 1980s, Charlotte’s population grew by more than 50 percent.
+Charlotte’s progressive reputation solidified when the city became the U.S. test case for court-ordered busing to integrate schools in 1971 and again when Harvey Gantt won election as the first African American mayor of a large majority-white U.S. city in 1983.
+Between the early 1960s and early 1980s, Charlotte’s population grew by more than 50%.